La Puente's Founding Story

 When there was no money to pay the staff.
 Board members privately discussed whether they should wait until the end of the month to let everyone go, but then an individual approached the shelter out of the blue and said, “I heard about what you guys do.
 I’ve got $1,000.
 Would that help?”

-- When the garden truck broke down, the next day somebody drove up to the garden to ask what was going on there and, within two days, brought a new truck.
+- When the garden truck broke down, the next day somebody drove up to the garden to ask what was going on there and, within two days, brought a new truck for them to use.

 - The shelter rarely has the means to buy groceries but always has a meal for its guests, sometimes through some very creative cooking.